jwharm/java-gi/README.md

 Java-GI takes care of marshaling Java values from and to native values.
 When working with arrays, Java-GI will automatically copy native array contents from and to a Java array, marshaling the contents to the correct types along the way.
 A `null` terminator is added where applicable.
 You also don't need to specify the array length as a separate parameter.

-Nullability of parameters (as defined in the GObject-introspection attributes) is indicated with `@Nullable` and `@NotNull` attributes, and checked at runtime.
-The nullability attributes are imported from Jetbrains Annotations (as a compile-time-only dependency).
+Nullability of parameters (as defined in the GObject-introspection attributes) is indicated with JSpecify `@NullMarked` and `@Nullable` attributes, and checked at runtime.

 Variadic functions (varargs) are supported too: